stitchfix/stitchfix.github.io/_posts/2013-12-10-startup-engineering-team-super-powers.md

 ## Databases as a Service

-On the subject of databases, our databases work just like our appications - we can create new ones, set up replication, access backups, rollback to previous versions, and download production dumps with a simple command.
+On the subject of databases, our databases work just like our applications - we can create new ones, set up replication, access backups, rollback to previous versions, and download production dumps with a simple command.
 This is because, like our applications, our databases are setup via a cloud hosting service (Heroku Postgres) that provides all of that.